 Student Disability Services

-Students with disabilities may request appropriate accommodation by contacting the Director of Student Disability Services at (254) 968-9400.
+Students with disabilities may request appropriate accommodation by contacting the Center for Access and Academic Testing at (254) 968-9400.
 Formal accommodation requests cannot be made until the student has been admitted to Tarleton.
 However, students are encouraged to make initial contact well in advance of this time to establish evidence of disability status and to allow time to arrange possible accommodations.

 The policy of Tarleton State University is to comply with the Americans with Disabilities Act and other federal, state, and local laws.
 Applicants for admission are not required to disclose disability status in the admission process.
-Information related to a disability that has been released to Student Disability Services is not used in the admission review process.
+Information related to a disability that has been released to the Center for Access and Academic Testing is not used in the admission review process.

 Tarleton Libraries offer information and research materials, personalized services, technological tools, and study/meeting spaces to support the educational, research, scholarship, and recreational needs of the entire University community.
 The libraries' resources and services can be accessed online at http://www.tarleton.edu/library and by visiting the libraries.

-Information and research offerings provided by Tarleton Libraries include print and electronic books (400,000+), periodicals (26,000+), government documents, audiovisual materials, microforms, and digital images.
+Information and research offerings provided by Tarleton Libraries include print and electronic books (400,000+), periodicals (82,000+), government documents, audiovisual materials, microforms, and digital images.
 These materials can be readily located using the libraries’ online catalog.
 To further support users' research endeavors, Tarleton Libraries offer over 200 databases that provide online access to full-text articles and citations from thousands of scholarly and professional journals, trade publications, popular magazines, newspapers, and selected reference books, as well as streaming video and digital music to support coursework and research endeavors.

 Tarleton librarians and professional staff offer services and resources in person, by phone/email, and online to meet Tarleton community’s ever-changing needs.
 The libraries provide research and reference assistance, individual and group instruction sessions, online research guides and tutorials, and technical support.
 In addition, Dick Smith Library offers extended hours and interlibrary loan services that provide materials not available in the libraries’ collections.
-The libraries also provide document delivery for qualified distance online students.
-Furthermore the libraries’ participation in the TexShare consortium gives the University community privileges at most academic libraries in Texas.
+The libraries also offer document delivery for qualified distance/online students.
+Furthermore, the libraries’ participation in the TexShare consortium gives the University community privileges at most academic libraries in Texas.